mckoss/pep8/README.rst

 Quick help is available on the command line::

   $ pep8 -h
-  Usage: pep8.py [options] input ...
+    Usage: pep8 [options] input ...

     Options:
       --version            show program's version number and exit -h, --help           show this help message and exit -v, --verbose        print status messages, or debug with -vv -q, --quiet          report only file names, or nothing with -qq -r, --repeat         show all occurrences of the same error --exclude=patterns   exclude files or directories which match these comma separated patterns (default: .svn,CVS,.bzr,.hg,.git)
       --filename=patterns  when parsing directories, only check filenames matching these comma separated patterns (default: *.py)
       --select=errors      select errors and warnings (e.g. E,W6)
       --ignore=errors      skip errors and warnings (e.g. E4,W)
       --show-source        show source code for each error --show-pep8          show text of PEP 8 for each error --statistics         count errors and warnings
       --count              print total number of errors and warnings to standard error and set exit code to 1 if total is not null --benchmark          measure processing speed
       --testsuite=dir      run regression tests from dir
+      --max-line-length=n  set to a higher value to relax pep8 line length restictions
       --doctest            run doctest on myself

 Feedback
 --------